-Due to the actioning of the second Internal Transactional Review findings in the prior year for \$3,818,197.43, the costs associated with rebuilding, resurfacing, replacement and improvement of Cell Works (estimated to be \$737,623.32) be transferred from municipal to the relevant DCP accounts.
+Due to the actioning of the second Internal Transactional Review findings in the prior year for \$3,818,197.43, the costs associated with rebuilding, resurfacing, replacement and improvement of Cell Works (i.e. \$737,623) be transferred from municipal to the relevant DCP accounts.
+The remainder of the funds was correctly charged and relate to the construction costs associated with the second carriageways (e.g. Lenore Road, Alexander Drive, Hepburn Avenue etc.) and inclusion of additional dual use paths.

-In relation to Cell 3, it is advised that \$756,952.79 (including interest) was recouped from this Cell in the 2018/19 financial period in line with the First Internal Transactional Review recommendations and has been reflected in the Cell 3 Annual Review as expenditure.
+In relation to Cell 3, it is advised that \$756,952 (including interest) was transferred from this Cell in the 2018/19 financial period in line with the First Internal Transactional Review recommendations and has been reflected in the Cell 3 Annual Review as expenditure.

-- NOTES the public submissions received during the public consultation period for the East Wanneroo Cells 1-9 Annual Review of costs, as depicted in Attachment 3 to this report; - 2.
+- 1. NOTES the public submissions received during the public consultation period for the East Wanneroo Cells 1-9 Annual Review of costs, as depicted in Attachment 3 to this report; - 2.
 ENDORSES the recommended response made by Administration as described in the comments section and as referenced in Attachment 3 to this report; - 3.
-APPROVES that Cell Works do not include the rebuilding, resurfacing, replacement and improvement of initial Cell Work capital infrastructure. - 4.
+APPROVES that Cell Works do not include the rebuilding, resurfacing, replacement and improvement of initial Cell Work capital infrastructure amounting to \$737,623. - 4.
 NOTES that there will be a financial adjustments and reimbursement from municipal to the relevant Cell accounts by removing Cell Works costs for rebuilding, resurfacing, replacement and improvement. - 5.
-APPROVES the Annual Review of Cell Costs for Cells 1-9 in accordance with Clause 9.14.3 and 9.11.5 of District Planning Scheme No. 2, as defined in the below table; - Cell 1 ICPL of \$18,019 and Land Valuation of \$1,868,750 per hectare;

-- Cell 2 ICPL of \$25,476 and Land Valuation of \$1,868,750 per hectare; - Cell 3 ICPL of \$17,457 and Land Valuation of \$1,887,500 per hectare; - Cell 4 ICPL of \$23,328 and Land Valuation of \$1,937,500 per hectare; - Cell 5 ICPL of \$30,909 and Land Valuation of \$2,012,500 per hectare; - Cell 6 ICPL of \$24,678 and Land Valuation of \$2,087,500 per hectare; - Cell 7 \$11.37 per m2 and Land Valuation of \$2,125,000 per hectare; - Cell 8 \$18.94 per m2 and Land Valuation of \$2,037,500 per hectare; and - Cell 9 ICPL of \$29,947 and Land Valuation of \$2,012,500 per hectare. - 6.
-REQUESTS Administration to consider an Amendment to DPS 2 to align with SPP 3.6 to address the following improvements: - Operational monitoring and reporting requirements; - Scope of works under the DPS 2 terminology for Cell Works. - Define and reconcile (return) potential excess funds to contributors, prior to all the land in the Cell being developed; - Increase the estimated lot yield to reflect current average lot density; and - Consider options to enable cells to be finalised or closed - 7.
-REQUESTS Administration to prioritise the remaining Cell Works, including the finalisation of detailed design and remaining land acquisition for Dundebar Road and Gnangara Road; and. - 8.
-NOTES that a further Internal Transactional Review is underway to investigate the Cell transactions for the pre-2006 expenditures, which has not been previously undertaken; and to ensure that Cell Works have been correctly charged in accordance with DPS 2.
+APPROVES the Annual Review of Cell Costs for Cells 1-9 in accordance with Clause 9.14.3 and 9.11.5 of District Planning Scheme No. 2, as defined in the below table: - a) Cell 1 ICPL of \$18,019 and Land Valuation of \$1,868,750 per hectare; - b) Cell 2 ICPL of \$25,476 and Land Valuation of \$1,868,750 per hectare; - c) Cell 3 ICPL of \$17,457 and Land Valuation of \$1,887,500 per hectare; - d) Cell 4 ICPL of \$23,328 and Land Valuation of \$1,937,500 per hectare; - e) Cell 5 ICPL of \$30,909 and Land Valuation of \$2,012,500 per hectare; - f) Cell 6 ICPL of \$24,678 and Land Valuation of \$2,087,500 per hectare; - g) Cell 7 \$11.37 per m2 and Land Valuation of \$2,125,000 per hectare; - h) Cell 8 \$18.94 per m2 and Land Valuation of \$2,037,500 per hectare; and - i) Cell 9 ICPL of \$29,947 and Land Valuation of \$2,012,500 per hectare. - 6.
+REQUESTS Administration to consider amending DPS 2 to align with SPP 3.6 to address the following improvements: - a) Operational monitoring and reporting requirements; - b) Scope of works under the DPS 2 terminology for Cell Works. - Define and reconcile (return) potential excess funds to contributors, prior to all the land in the Cell being developed; - d) Increase the estimated lot yield to reflect current average lot density; and - e) Consider options to enable cells to be finalised or closed. - 7.
+REQUESTS Administration to prioritise the remaining Cell Works, including the finalisation of detailed design and remaining land acquisition for Dundebar Road and Gnangara Road; and - 8.
+NOTES that Administration may consider undertaking an internal review of the funding allocations, expenditure and Cell transactions for the period up to and including 2006 to ensure compliance with the provisions of DPS 2.